karolsluszniak/ex_check/README.md

 configuration also becomes trivial and comes out of the box with parallelism and error output from all checks at once regardless of which ones have failed.

-Since ex_check uses itself on the CI, you can find working CI configs for following providers:
+This repo features working CI configs for following providers:

 - GitHub Actions - [.github/workflows/check.yml](https://github.com/karolsluszniak/ex_check/blob/master/.github/workflows/check.yml)
 - Travis CI - [.travis.yml](https://github.com/karolsluszniak/ex_check/blob/master/.travis.yml)

+Yes, `ex_check` uses itself on the CI.
+Yay for recursion!

 ## Changelog